pragmint/open-practices/capabilities/database-change-management.md

 ### Shaping DBA Involvement for Maximum Impact

 DBAs are vital to database change management but often support multiple teams, limiting their support capacity.
-To reduce reliance on their time, implement self-service workflows with built-in guardrails for routine tasks.
-This allows DBAs to be pulled in for complex, performance-critical cases where their expertise is essential.
+To reduce reliance on their time, implement automated self-service workflows with built-in guardrails for routine tasks.
+This allows DBAs to be pulled in for manual, complex, and performance-critical cases where their expertise is essential.
 In these cases, make sure to involve DBAs early in the process to catch smaller issues before they snowball into bigger ones.

 ### Integrated Validation